Part 295: Private Jet Charter Broker Rules and Regulations

 But, luckily, this has begun to change with Part 295.

 Read our guide to Part 295 below.

 Air charter brokers can act in three different capacities:

-- Bonafide Agent of the direct air carrier
+- As a bonafide Agent of the direct air carrier

 - An indirect air carrier or an indirect foreign air carrier

-One of the key ideas behind Part 295 is an emphasis on transparency.
-Brokers need to make it clear they don’t own or operate the aircraft themselves and are simply acting as an intermediary.
+One of the key ideas behind Part 295 was an emphasis on transparency.
+Brokers need to make it clear they don’t own or operate the aircraft themselves, and are simply acting as an intermediary.

 - They must not misrepresent themselves as direct air carriers.

 - They must verify that the air carriers they contract are authorized to hold out, sell, or operate the charter.